Skip to Main Content

 FERPA Training

 The Family Education Rights and Privacy Act (FERPA) is a federal law that sets forth requirements regarding the privacy of student records.
 It prevents school officials from disclosing personally identifiable information from a student's education record without written consent.
-Please complete: FERPA Module (This link will enroll you in a Canvas course to read more and complete the FERPA training - login is required).
+Keep an eye out for an invitation to complete FERPA training in your email from our HR office.
+This training will be completed in the UKG HR system.

 Title IX & Mandatory Reporting Training

 Title IX is part of the Education Amendments of 1972 and is enforced by the U.S. Department of Education.
-This federal law prohibits discrimination on the basis of sex in education programs or activities operated by recipients of federal financial assistance.
-Please complete: Title IX & Mandatory Reporting Module (This link will enroll you in a Canvas course to read more and complete the Title IX training - login is required).
+This federal law prohibits favoritism in education programs or activities operated by recipients of federal financial assistance.
+Keep an eye out for an invitation to complete Title IX and Mandatory Reporting training in your email from our HR office.
+This training will be completed in the UKG HR system.

 Should you need help accessing the UKG system, please get in touch with Human Resources by emailing HR@marian.edu.